 A total of 23 studies, (24 records) met the inclusion criteria for KQ1, composed of 20 observational studies [17,22-40], and three RCTs [18-21], with one of the RCTs having two linked records [19,20].
 Funnel plots for the outcomes are provided in Appendix 5.

-The Risk of Bias (RoB) across evidence varied for both randomized (Figure 2a) and non-randomized studies (Figure 2b).
-RCTs published by Fretland et al and Robles Campos et al had an overall low risk of bias [19-21].
+The Risk of Bias (RoB) across evidence varied for both randomized (Fig. 2a) and non-randomized studies (Fig. 2b).
+RCTs published by Fretland et al. and Robles Campos et al. had an overall low risk of bias [19-21].
 However, the RCT published by Kasai and colleagues was rated as having an unclear risk of bias due to reviewers’ concerns over the randomization process.
 After randomization, the open group had tumors of larger size, which might have biased results in favor of MIS .
 Of the twenty observational studies, six had a low quality (30%), three had moderate quality (15%) and the rest had a high quality (55%).
-One observational study, Lewin et al, which did perform appropriate matching to reduce confounding had to be downgraded to high risk of bias due to non-reporting of the sample size of matched, therefore contributing unmatched data for meta-analysis .
+One observational study, Lewin et al., which did perform appropriate matching to reduce confounding had to be downgraded to high risk of bias due to non-reporting of the sample size of matched therefore contributing unmatched data for meta-analysis .

-Figure 2a: Risk of Bias (RoB) for included studies for the randomized controlled studies included under Key Question 1, as assessed by the ROB2.0 Scale.
+Fig. 2a: Risk of Bias (RoB) for included studies for the randomized controlled studies included under Key Question 1, as assessed by the Cochrane ROB 2.0 Scale.